Ceramic Dictionary

 Click on the title to see more images

-With a large picture it is better to start painting the top lines of tiles, so if the colors fall on the ones underneath, the cleaning becomes easier as there are only the outlines.
+With a large picture it is better to start by painting the top lines of tiles, so if the colors fall on the ones underneath the cleaning is becomes easier as there are only outlines.
 The last colors to be painted are the skin and the ground because they are very clear and watered down colors.

-THE FOLLOWING IS A LIST OF THE COLORS IN RELATION TO THE PLACES.
+BELOW IS A LIST OF THE COLORS USED AND THEIR LOCATION..

 White on the left is the lightest color, it extenuates the form.
-Two colors overlapping form one another which can vary, depending on the strength of the colors.
+Two colors overlapping form another color which can vary, depending on the strength.

 BLUE COBALT

-SHIRTS, SALT, TROUSER, TROUSER TURN-UPS, BOTTLE –Watered-down blue cobalt painted leaving the white base on the left, it is then shaded with the same color but stronger.
+SHIRTS, SALT, TROUSERS, TROUSER TURN-UPS, BOTTLE –Watered-down blue cobalt painted leaving the white base on the left, then shaded with the same color but stronger.

 WHEELS OF THE CART- The outside painted with watered-down blue cobalt and the inside with watered-down strong brown.

-TROUSERS, CAT’S PLATEBlue cobalt watered down to cover the whole part and shaded with it, but stronger.
+TROUSERS, CAT’S PLATEBlue cobalt watered down to cover the whole part and then shaded with the same color, but stronger.

 BROWN DIRTY